-where $x_4^\mathrm{c}$ is the closing point in which the instanton has to be closed on the $\hat x_4$ axis.
+where $x_4^\mathrm{c}$ is the closing point in which the instanton has to be closed.
 Now, here comes the question about the value for the closing point.
 One may think about the critical point

 that we can read off directly from the denominator.
-This point, however, corresponds to $\dot x_4 = 0$ which cannot be allowed in the reflection picture.
-But we know, that if the instanton is reflected at the pole of the weak rapid field, the path has to be closed there as well.
-So, in case of reflection, means if the latter field assists the vacuum decay, we have to set
+This point, however, corresponds to $\dot x_4 = 0$ which cannot be allowed in the reflection picture with poles in the instanton plane present.
+But we know, if the instanton is reflected at the weak field's pole, the path has to be closed there as well.